 Georgie represents the more modern side of Gerrish Fine Art and focuses predominantly on Post-war printmaking in the UK, Europe and America.
 Her specialities include the work of the Belgian Symbolist Felicien Rops, David Hockney, Eduardo Paolozzi and the New York scene of the 60s and 70s.
 She is the main representative of the estate of abstract artist and designer Gordon House (1932-2004), having acquired his studio in 2010, and is writing a monograph on his work.

 She also heads up our Counter Culture department and has assembled one of the largest private collections of the posters of the Mai 68 movement in France.
 These were exhibited in London to great acclaim on the 50th Anniversary of the riots.
 She has successfully placed pieces from the collection in several major museums in both the USA and Europe as well several key private collections.

 Having begun working for Gerrish Fine Art part-time at the age of 18, Henry Gerrish graduated from the University of St Andrews in 2010 with an MA in History of Art and subsequently joined the firm as a director.

 He specialises in 19th century British landscape print-making (particularly the work of FL Griggs and John Constable) and early 20th century modern British Art, focusing on the works of CRW Nevinson, Paul Nash and Edward Wadsworth.

-During his time with Gerrish Fine Art, Henry has organised a major exhibition of British Pastoral Print making, surveying the influence on Samuel Palmer on artists such as Frederick Landseer Maur Griggs, Roy Stanley Badmin, and Graham Sutherland and Paul Drury and Joseph Webb.
-He also helped negotiate the donation of the original copper plate of George Richmond's 'The Good Shepherd' to the British Museum; a work considered one of the most important discoveries in British Romantic print-making in the last 30 years.
+During his time with Gerrish Fine Art, Henry has organised a major exhibition of British Pastoral printmaking, surveying the influence of Samuel Palmer on artists such as Frederick Landseer Maur Griggs, Roy Stanley Badmin, Graham Sutherland, Paul Drury and Joseph Webb.
+He also helped negotiate the donation of the original copper plate of George Richmond's 'The Good Shepherd' to the British Museum; a work considered one of the most important discoveries in British Romantic printmaking in the last 30 years.